PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

         | / Links of Needs
    *  - `only`
       -  - Can change complete parts of the documentation
-         - Build-in sphinx directive
+         - Build-in Sphinx directive
       -  - Always add the elements to the data model
          - Does not support else or elif
       - `+`
       - `- -`
    *  - `ifconfig`
       -  - Can change complete parts of the documentation
-         - Build-in sphinx directive
+         - Build-in Sphinx directive
       -  - Always add the elements to the data model
          - Does not support else or elif
       - `+`